AlbertoIzq/Concert_MVC/README.md

 - C# libraries:
   - SendGrid: Twilio library to send emails

-___TODO___
+_TODO_

-_Areas/Identity
+- Areas/Identity:
   - Add ApplicationUser properties into Identity/Manage pages and edit pages format to ressemble Register and Log-in ones

-_Areas/Customer
+- Areas/Customer
   - Add a way to sort songs in Home/Index by Language or by Genre
   - Change format of Home/Services
   - Add service by default to user when accessing setlist if he doesn't have it
   - Add Songs tab in Layout and move Home content to Songs tab
   - In Home tab add an explanation of how the Webpage works

-_General
+- General
   - Add /// comments to some methods

-___BUGS___
+_BUGS_

-_Areas/Admin
+- Areas/Admin
   - In Admin/Order/Details view, when clicking "Confirm Order" button, the order is confirmed but the page doesn't refresh with the updated status